ajv-validator/ajv/README.md

 };
 ```

-Now to compile your schema you can either pass all schemas to an Ajv instance:
+Now to compile your schema you can either pass all schemas to Ajv instance:

 ```javascript
 var ajv = new Ajv({schemas: [schema, defsSchema]});
 var validate = ajv.getSchema('http://example.com/schemas/schema.json');
 ```

-or use the `addSchema` method:
+or use `addSchema` method:

 ```javascript
 var ajv = new Ajv;